bigskysoftware/_hyperscript/www/posts/2021-05-25-hyperscript-0.8-is-released.md

   put ['<b>hello</b>', document.createElement('hr')] at end of me
   ```

-- You can now use any epression as a CSS class or id,, as shown:
+- You can now use any expression as a CSS class or id,, as shown:

   ```hyperscript
   get idOfTheElementIWantToRemove()